A note from Dr. Derenne and Dr. Hill

 Jennifer Derenne, MD

-- 80% of Americans will never receive treatment and less than 20% of those will receive evidence-based treatment that works 5
+80% of Americans will never receive treatment and less than 20% of them will receive evidence-based care that works⁵

 Signs in the history

-- Changes in food intake and behavior: Food restriction, binging, new diets, wearing baggy clothing, avoiding family meal time, becoming vegetarian/vegan/gluten free, disappearing to bathrooms/showers after meals
+- Changes in food intake and behavior: Food restriction, binging, new diets, wearing baggy clothing, avoiding family meal time, becoming vegetarian/vegan/gluten-free, disappearing to bathroom after meals

 - Overexercise or compulsive exercise: Is your patient exercising when sick, tired, or injured?
 Do they never take a day off?